strblr/pegase/README.md

 }
 ```

-(Yes, the cut operator `^` can be used to implement default cases in alternatives).
-In [creating a plugin](#creating-a-plugin) section, you will learn how such functions are added to plugins, and how plugins are added to the `peg` tag.
+(The cut operator `^` can be used to implement default cases in alternatives).
+In the [Creating a plugin](#creating-a-plugin) section, you will learn how such functions are added to plugins, and how plugins are added to the `peg` tag.
 This will allow you to add support for your **own custom directives**.

 ---

 ### Failures and warnings

 Producing accurate error messages is notoriously difficult when it comes to PEG parsing.
-That's because when a faulty input triggers a parse failure at the place of error, the parser *backtracks* to all the parent alternatives, tries them out, **fails repetitively**, before ultimately exiting with an error.
+That's because when an input error triggers a parse failure, the parser *backtracks* to all the parent alternatives, tries them out, **fails repetitively**, before ultimately exiting with an error.
 Thus, failures are being emitted way after the one that's relevant.
 So which one should be displayed ?
 You also can't just short-exit on the first failure you encounter, since that would prohibit any backtracking and defeat the purpose of PEGs.

 **Because of PEG's backtracking nature, a parse failure isn't necessarily an input *error*.**